Travel7 minMay 15, 2026

 The best areas to stay are Dublin 2 (around Merrion Square, St Stephen's Green, and Grafton Street — closest to the start/finish), Temple Bar (lively, central), or Ballsbridge (close to the Expo at the RDS).
 Dublin is compact and walkable, but hotel prices spike significantly on marathon weekend — book early.

-A five-star Georgian hotel set in four restored townhouses directly on Merrion Square.
+The Merrion Hotel★★★★★Five-star Georgian hotel set in four restored townhouses directly on Merrion Square.
 You literally cannot get closer to the start line.
-It has an excellent spa, two restaurants, and an elegant garden.
+Excellent spa, two restaurants, and an elegant garden.
+Premium Pick

-This well-known hotel sits just off Grafton Street, a 10-minute walk from the start/finish.
-Its central location makes it ideal for exploring the city, and the post-race pint options are endless.
+The Westbury Hotel★★★★Well-known hotel just off Grafton Street, a 10-minute walk from the start/finish.
+Central location ideal for exploring the city, with endless post-race pint options nearby.
+Solid Mid-Range

 Getting There